US STOCKS-Energy leads Wall St rebound; S&P has best day since Dec

 Jan 14 A rally in battered energy shares led U.S. stocks to rebound on Thursday, while financials rose after upbeat results from JPMorgan Chase & Co.

-The S&P 500 registered its biggest daily percentage gain since Dec.
-4 and ended back above 1,900 in the heaviest volume day so far this year.
+The S&P 500 had its biggest daily percentage gain since December and ended back above 1,900.

 Though the market finished off its highs for the day, analysts said some investors see a bottom in energy shares, which were among the most heavily sold shares in the market's rout that began at the start of the year.